 The biostratigraphy of the ~1400 m thick sedimentary succession cored at Site U1480 was based on calcareous nannofossils, planktonic foraminifers, diatoms, radiolarians, and silicoflagellates.
 Calcareous microfossils occur discontinuously and mostly in low abundances throughout the succession.
 Biosiliceous microfossils occur in two short intervals (0-26 and 1255-1315 mbsf).
 Biostratigraphic data suggest an average sedimentation rate of >100 m/My from the seafloor to 1270 mbsf within the Nicobar Fan succession, from the late Miocene to Recent.
 A Pleistocene condensed section and/or hiatus of ~0.6 My is identified.
 Below 1270 mbsf, average sedimentation rates decrease to <4 m/My.
-McNeill et al. (submitted) provide a detailed analyses of the sedimentation history at Site U1480.
-These low average sedimentation rates may suggest the presence of several hiatuses in the Paleocene through early Miocene interval.
-Paleocene sedimentation rates are distorted by the occurrence of 60 m of igneous intrusions and volcanic breccias.
+McNeill et al. (2017a) provide a detailed analyses of the sedimentation history at Site U1480.
+The low average sedimentation rates below 1270 mbsf may suggest the presence of several hiatuses in the Paleocene through early Miocene interval.
+Paleocene sedimentation rates are also distorted by the occurrence of 60 m of igneous intrusions and volcanic breccias.
 The oldest sediments sampled in Hole U1480G are of late Maastrichtian (Late Cretaceous) age.
-The Late Cretaceous/Paleocene boundary (66.0 Ma) was not recovered due to the presence of a hiatus.
+The Late Cretaceous/Paleo-